AnaCarolinaLobato/CapstoneProjectDataEngineering/README.md

-# Data Engineering Capstone Project

-The Data Engineering Capstone Project is a comprehensive data engineering project that involves gathering, processing, and modeling data from various sources to create a valuable and insightful data model.
-The primary dataset used in this project contains information on immigration to the United States, while supplementary datasets cover details on airport codes and U.S. city demographics.

-## Project Description

-This project aims to demonstrate your data engineering skills by completing the following steps:

-### Step 1: Scope the Project and Gather Data

-In this initial phase, you will define the scope and objectives of the data engineering project.
-This involves identifying and gathering the necessary data for your project from at least two sources, ensuring that these sources collectively contain at least two datasets with over 1 million rows.
-The selection of datasets is crucial as they form the foundation of your analytical model.

-End Use Cases:
-- Prepare data for analytics to gain insights into immigration patterns, demographic trends, and airport information.
-- Create tables for an application's back-end or a source-of-truth database.

-### Step 2: Explore and Assess the Data

-After gathering the datasets, you will move on to data exploration and assessment.
-Your goal is to understand the quality and characteristics of the data.
-You will conduct a thorough data profiling to identify issues such as missing values, duplicate records, outliers, and other data quality concerns.
-This step is crucial for ensuring the integrity of your data model.

-### Step 3: Define the Data Model

-The heart of your project is the design of the data model.
-You have chosen the Star schema as your data modeling approach, simplifying data structures for easier analysis and interpretation.
-Key components of your data model include:

-- `immigration` (Fact Table): This table contains details about immigration events to the United States.
-- `demographics` (Dimension Table): Demographics data about U.S. cities provides context for analysis.
-- `airports` (Dimension Table): Data on airports, including codes and geographic information.

-Your chosen data model enables efficient querying and supports various analyses, making it a valuable resource for decision-makers and analysts.

-### Step 4: Run ETL to Model the Data

-In this step, you will create data pipelines and the actual data model.
-Additionally, you will include a data dictionary to describe the fields and their meanings in each table.
-Quality checks will be run to ensure the success of your pipeline.
-Integrity constraints will be applied to the relational database, and unit tests will be implemented to validate script functionality.

-You will also provide evidence that the ETL has successfully processed the data into the final data model.
-Importantly, your project should use at least one million rows of data.

-### Step 5: Complete Project Write Up

-In this final step, you will provide a comprehensive write-up of your project.
-You will clearly define the project's goals, outline the queries you plan to run on the data, and explain how Spark or Airflow can be incorporated into the project.

-- Clearly state the rationale for your choice of tools and technologies.
-- Document the steps of the process from data gathering to data model creation.
-- Propose how often the data should be updated and why.
-- Host your write-up and the final data model in a GitHub repository.

-Additionally, you will address the following scenarios:

-- If the data was increased by 100x.
-- If the pipelines were run on a daily basis by 7 am.
-- If the database needed to be accessed by 100+ people.

-## Data Quality Checks

-To ensure data quality, the following checks have been implemented programmatically in the project:

-1. **Schema Validation**: Check if the schema of each table is correct.
-2. **Empty Table Check**: Verify if any table is empty.

-## Conclusion

-The Data Engineering Capstone Project is a comprehensive effort to gather, process, and model data for various use cases.
-The resulting data model provides valuable insights into immigration patterns, demographics, and airport information.
-It is designed to support efficient data analysis, visualization, and reporting, aiding in informed decision-making processes.
-With robust ETL pipelines and data quality checks in place, the project meets the requirements for scalability and reliability.
+Data Engineering Capstone Project
+The Data Engineering Capstone Project represents a comprehensive data engineering initiative, involving the collection, processing, and modeling of data from diverse sources to construct a valuable and insightful data model.
+The primary dataset for this project encompasses information on immigration to the United States, supplemented by datasets covering airport codes and U.S. city demographics.

+Project Description
+This project aims to showcase advanced data engineering skills through the following key steps:

+Step 1: Scope the Project and Gather Data
+In the initial phase, the project scope and objectives are defined.
+Data is gathered from at least two sources, ensuring a collective dataset of over 1 million rows.
+The chosen datasets serve as the foundation for an analytical model with applications in understanding immigration patterns, demographic trends, and airport information.

+Step 2: Explore and Assess the Data
+After gathering datasets, a thorough exploration and assessment phase begins.
+Data profiling is conducted to understand data quality and characteristics, identifying issues like missing values, duplicate records, and outliers.
+This step is pivotal for ensuring the integrity of the subsequent data model.

+Step 3: Define the Data Model
+The heart of the project lies in designing the data model.
+The Star schema is employed, providing a simplified data structure for easier analysis and interpretation.
+Key components of the data model include:

+immigration (Fact Table): Details about immigration events to the United States. demographics (Dimension Table): U.S. city demographics providing contextual information. airports (Dimension Table): Data on airports, including codes and geographic details.
+This data model supports efficient querying and diverse analyses, offering valuable insights to decision-makers and analysts.

+Step 4: Run ETL to Model the Data
+This step involves creating data pipelines, implementing the data model, and incorporating a data dictionary.
+Quality checks ensure the success of the pipeline, applying integrity constraints to the relational database and implementing unit tests to validate script functionality.
+Evidence is provided that the ETL has successfully processed the data into the final data model, with the project utilizing at least one million rows of data.

+Step 5: Complete Project Write Up
+The final step includes a comprehensive write-up outlining the project's goals, planned queries, and the incorporation of Spark or Airflow.
+The rationale for tool and technology choices is clearly stated, documenting the entire process from data gathering to data model creation.
+Considerations for data updates, hosting the write-up and final data model on GitHub, and addressing scalability scenarios are also covered.

+Additionally, the project addresses the following scenarios:

+If the data was increased by 100x
+Spark's powerful processing engine is capable of handling a 100x increase in data.
+Processing data in partitions and utilizing AWS EMR for large-scale data analytics ensures efficient data handling.

+If the pipelines were run on a daily basis by 7 am Scheduling the monthly DAG to run before 7 am ensures timely updates, preventing downstream tasks from failing or loading empty data.

+If the database needed to be accessed by 100+ people Implementing access management with user groups and role-based permissions ensures secure and controlled database access, making onboarding new users a streamlined process.

+Data Quality Checks
+To ensure data quality, the following checks are implemented programmatically:

+Schema Validation: Checking if the schema of each table is correct.
+Empty Table Check: Verifying if any table is empty.
+Conclusion
+The Data Engineering Capstone Project is a comprehensive endeavor to gather, process, and model data for various use cases.
+The resulting data model offers valuable insights into immigration patterns, demographics, and airport information.
+Designed to support efficient data analysis, visualization, and reporting, the project stands as a robust solution for informed decision-making.
+With well-established ETL pipelines and data quality checks, the project meets the requirements for scalability and reliability.